 The Recovery Café is a place of belonging where people pursuing recovery – whether it’s from, poverty, homelessness, isolation, mental health challenges, trauma, unemployment, or substance use – can participate in an intentional community of mutual support and work towards their recovery goals.

-Recovery Café Vancouver will support members through a set of core interventions:
+Recovery Café Vancouver is not a drop-in centre but a free membership model that supports members through a set of core interventions:

 625 Powell Street Foundation’s mission is to help those who help others by supporting organizations and leaders whose daily work is about making meaningful and lasting differences in the lives of people facing challenges in: healthcare, mental health, addictions, homelessness, housing, and cultural inequities.